-I don’t know about where you live, but where I live, the summer heat has been pretty intense.
-We’ve had a number of triple-digit days now, with more on the way.
+The summer’s heat has been pretty intense.
 It’s enough to make a gardener feel downright deflated.
 And if it’s making you feel bad, think about how your poor lawn is feeling!
 It’s getting walked on, played on, sat upon, and roughhoused on.
 So to keep your lawn happy, green, and healthy during the dog days of summer, keep reading.
-We ask a lot of our lawns, so it’s only fitting that we should take the best care of them, right?

 5 Tips to Keep Your Lawn Green Throughout Summer